-1st Start of BPS January 1st End of closed period for applying high N organic manure to grassland and tillage land with shallow or sandy soils (but quantity restrictions for application of high N manures still apply) (SMR 1).
-1st Start of period for calculating the annual livestock manure limit.
+1st Start of Basic Payment scheme year January 1st End of closed period for applying high N organic manure to grassland and tillage land with shallow or sandy soils (but quantity restrictions for application of high N manures still apply) (SMR 1) 1st Start of period for calculating the annual livestock manure limit.
 Risk map must be completed if you spread organic manure on your holding.
-(GAEC 1 & SMR 1.)
-1st EFA fallow land to be in place from this date.
-15th EFA cover crops must be retained until at least this date.
-16th End of closed period for spreading manufactured N fertilisers on grassland and tillage land.
+(GAEC 1 & SMR 1) 1st EFA fallow land to be in place from this date 15th EFA cover crops must be retained until at least this date 16th End of closed period for spreading manufactured N fertilisers on grassland and tillage land.
+(SMR 1) February 1st End of closed period for applying high N organic manure to grassland and tillage land on all soil types (but quantity restrictions for application of high N manures still apply) (SMR 1) March 1st From this date, you must not cut hedgerows or trees (although coppicing and hedge laying can continue until 30th April (GAEC 7A and 7C), or cast up traditional hedgebanks (GAEC 7A) 1st End of quantity restrictions for applications of high N organic manures.
 (SMR 1.)
-February 1st End of closed period for applying high N organic manure to grassland and tillage land on all soil types (but quantity restrictions for application of high N manures still apply).
-(SMR 1.)
-March 1st From this date, you must not cut hedgerows or trees (although coppicing and hedge laying can continue until 30th April (GAEC 7A and 7C), or cast up traditional hedgebanks.
-(GAEC 7A.)
-1st End of quantity restrictions for applications of high N organic manures.
-(SMR 1.)
+13th BPS application window, and Countryside Stewardship & Environmental Stewardship Scheme annual claim period opens

-April 1st The Environment Agency will make abstration return forms available to those with winter, or all year round, abstraction licences.
+April 1st The Environment Agency will make abstraction return forms available to those with winter, or all year round, abstraction licences.
 These need to be returned within 28 days.
-(GAEC 2.)
-1st You must not burn heather, rough grass, bracken, gorse or vaccinium on land other than in upland areas, from this date.
-(GAEC 6.)
-16th You must not burn heather, rough grass, bracken, gorse or vaccinium in upland areas from this date.
-(GAEC 6.)
-30th You must have recorded the number of 'specified' livestock kept on the farm during the previous calendar year and calculated the amount of N they produced.
-(SMR 1.)
-May 1st You must not carry out hedge laying or coppicing from this date.
-(GAEC 7A.)
-1st EFA nitrogen-fixing crops to be in place from this date.
-1st Start of cropping and fallow period for crop diversification rules.
-15th Closing date for notifying the RPA of Entitlement or land transfers to take effect for the 2018 claim year.
-15th Closing date for BPS applications (without incurring penalties).
-15th Deadline for RPA to receive evidence for active farmer, young farmer or new farmer status.
-31st Final date for making certain amendments to your 2018 BPS application without incurring penalties.
+(GAEC 2) 1st You must not burn heather, rough grass, bracken, gorse or vaccinium on land other than in upland areas, from this date.
+(GAEC 6) 16th You must not burn heather, rough grass, bracken, gorse or vaccinium in upland areas from this date.
+(GAEC 6) 30th You must have recorded the number of 'specified' livestock kept on the farm during the previous calendar year and calculated the amount of N they produced.
+(SMR 1) 1st You must not carry out hedge laying or coppicing from this date (GAEC 7A) 1st EFA nitrogen fixing crops to be in place from this date May 1st Start of cropping and fallow period for crop diversification rules 15th Closing date for notifying the RPA of Entitlement or land transfers to take effect for the 2019 claim year 15th Closing date for BPS applications (without incurring penalties) and closing date for Countryside Stewardship & Environmental Stewardship Scheme annual claims 15th Deadline for RPA to receive evidence for young farmer or new farmer status 31st Final date for making certain amendments to your 2018 BPS application without incurring penalties